ushahidi/platform-comrades/README.md

 composer install
 ```

-{% hint style="warning" %}
 **Important:** If you didn't setup vagrant-hostupdater, you will need to add the following lines to /etc/hosts in your host machine.

 ```
 192.168.33.110  platform-api
 192.168.33.110  api.ushahidi.test
 ```

 At this point you should have a running web server, but your deployment isn't set up yet.
 We still need to configure the database and run the migrations.